GluuFederation/tutorials/cederling/react/react-cedarling-integration.md

 We need a policy store (eg. `AgamaLabStore`) to store the policies.
 Below a simple policy for the use case.
 It is simple because the idea is just to handle UI Elements visibility depending on the authenticated user.

 - Use [Agama Lab UI Tool](https://cloud.gluu.org/agama-lab) to create policy store.
+For more details check [Agama Lab Documents here.](https://gluu.org/agama/authorization-policy-designer/)
 - Create policy store `AgamaLabStore`.
 - Go to `Policies > Add Policy > Text Editor`.
 Copy below policy and add in text editor.
 - Click on `Save` to add policy.